Othercide: Development

 Publisher Focus Home Interactive announced the game on February 21, 2020.
 It was released for Windows, PlayStation 4 and Xbox One on July 28, 2020.
 A Nintendo Switch version released on September 10, 2020.

 Reception

-The PC and PS4 versions of the game received generally positive reviews upon release according to review aggregator Metacritic, while the Xbox One version received mixed reviews.
+The PC and PS4 versions of the game received generally positive reviews upon release according to review aggregator website Metacritic, while the Xbox One version received mixed reviews.

 Leana Hafer from IGN awarded the game a 9/10, praising its combat and difficulty.
 She concluded her review by saying that "Othercide is a tactical roguelike with a flair for the dramatic, full of satisfying combat, careful planning, and sometimes heart-rending decisions".
 Tom Hatfield from PC Gamer also enjoyed the combat and described the combat system as "a pleasing puzzle".
 He also praised the "striking" art style, which helps create the game's "doom and gloom atmosphere".
 Due to the game's inclusion of roguelike elements, Hatfield believed that the game may not be suitable for players who are impatient.